RickKotlarz/PromptVault/README.md

 ## What is Markdown and why you should use it

 Large Language Models (LLMs) do not understand context and as humans we're horrible at conveying this.
-To help the LLM out we can use Markdown to seperate the instruction from the objects being referenced.
+To help the LLM out we can use Markdown to separate the instruction from the objects being referenced.

 [Markdown](https://commonmark.org/) is a lightweight markup language developed by John Gruber in 2004 that is used to format plain text.
 It allows you to easily add formatting elements such as headers, lists, links, images, bold or italic text, and more, using simple symbols or characters.
-Markdown enhances human readability, provides clear structure, and provides delimiters that helps Large Language Models (LLMs) better interpret user intent, instructions, and expected output.
+Markdown enhances human readability, provides clear structure, and provides delimiters that help Large Language Models (LLMs) better interpret user intent, instructions, and expected output.

 Using Markdown provides:
  - Clear separation of content